Chevrolet Traverse: Second generation (2018)

 On January 23, 2017, General Motors unveiled the second generation Traverse at the 2017 North American International Auto Show in Detroit.
 Introduced for a 2018 model year, it went on sale in July 2017.
 The Buick Enclave and Chevrolet Traverse were still on the same platform, however, both cars got smaller and lighter and got reclassified as midsize SUVs.
-While Chevrolet is making the vehicle available in North America, plans include expanding the Traverse to the Middle East and selected South American countries.
+While Chevrolet made the vehicle in North America, it exported the Traverse to the Middle East and selected South American countries.
 The Traverse was launched to the Russian market in 2018, and was sold in South Korea in the second half of 2019, where it is touted as a "Super SUV" and its largest Crossover SUV in that region.

 The second-generation Traverse adopted a more truck-like design, similar to the Tahoe, while taking some cues from the now mid-size Acadia, with the Chevrolet front grille design.
 It is similar in dimension to the first generation model, adding an extra 2 in of wheelbase and 0.7 in more overall length, and it loses 111 lb to come in at a weight of 4362 lb.
 It remains an 8-seat (or 7-seat optional) passenger vehicle.

 There are five trim levels available for the second-generation Traverse: L, LS, LT, Premier, and High Country (see below for trim level content).
 All the trim levels are available in either Front Wheel Drive (FWD) or All Wheel Drive (AWD) drive type configurations except for the L trim level, which is only available in FWD, and the High Country trim level, which is only available in AWD.
 In addition, there are two types of all-wheel-drive systems available for this generation of Traverse: the standard AWD system that allows user to disconnect the prop-shaft until rear traction is needed and the twin-clutch Twinster version (available only with High Country trim) with two rear clutches to more directly apply torque to the rear wheel that needs it most, both are developed by GKN Driveline.